CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 {{</tabs>}}

-## Configure NetQ Agent
+## Configure NetQ Agents

 After you install the NetQ Agents on the switches you want to monitor, you must configure them to obtain useful and relevant data.

 {{%notice note%}}
 The NetQ Agent is aware of and communicates through the designated VRF.
 If you do not specify one, it uses the default VRF (named *default*).
-If you later change the VRF configured for the NetQ Agent (using a lifecycle management configuration profile, for example), you might cause the NetQ Agent to lose communication.

-If you configure the NetQ Agent to communicate in a VRF that is not *default* or *mgmt*, the following line must be added to `/etc/netq/netq.yml` in the `netq-agent` section:
+If you later change the VRF configured for the NetQ Agent (using a lifecycle management configuration profile, for example), you might cause the NetQ Agent to lose communication.<br><br> If you configure the NetQ Agent to communicate in a VRF that is not *default* or *mgmt*, add the following line to `/etc/netq/netq.yml` in the `netq-agent` section:

 ```
 netq-agent: